InfectedDuck/Tutoring-site-with-table-filling-and-registration/README.md

 - **Form Handling**: JavaScript is used to handle form submissions, manage user data, and control visibility of different sections based on login status.
 - **Admin Controls**: Special JavaScript logic is implemented to ensure only users with admin credentials can view and manage the data table.

-## License

-This project is licensed under the MIT License.
-This means you are free to use, modify, and distribute the software for both personal and commercial purposes.
-For more details, please refer to the [MIT License](https://opensource.org/licenses/MIT).

-## Contribution

-Contributions to the Repee project are welcome.
-Please adhere to the following guidelines:
-- Fork the repository and create a pull request with your proposed changes.
-- Ensure all code adheres to the existing style and conventions.
-- Include appropriate tests and documentation for any new features or changes.

-## Contact

-For further inquiries, support, or feedback, please contact the project maintainer at [email@example.com].